rexrainbow/phaser3-rex-notes/docs/docs/canvasinput.md

         - `true` : un-editable.
         - `false` : Editable.
 Defaule behavior.
     - `maxLength`, `minLength` : Maximun or minimun of input characters
+    - `selectAll` : Set to `true` to select all characters when focusing.
 - Callbacks
     - `onOpen` : Callback invoked when focus on this hidden input text.
         ```javascript